 Currently, most Democrats will not say they believe in amending the Constitution to outlaw guns.
 The liberal party line is that, in addition to banning assault weapons and increasing background checks, mentally ill people should not be able to own guns.
 This used to make sense to me.
 But framing gun violence as a mental illness problem is ableist, villainizing those with mental illnesses and ignoring the violence enacted against them.
 It also obscures the systemic oppression embedded in incidents of gun violence by focusing on the mental state of the shooter rather than their political motives or the socialization that creates violence.

 First, people who have mental illnesses are much more likely to be victims of violence than perpetrators of it.
-It is pretty clearly ableist to construct a specter of mental illness for us to fear rather than address abolish guns and address the roots of gun violence.
+It is pretty clearly ableist to construct a specter of mental illness for us to fear rather than abolish guns and address the roots of gun violence.
 Additionally, whatever role mental illness plays in incidents of gun violence, it’s not the determining factor.
 White men kill the most, but they don’t have higher rates of mental illness than people of color and women.
 Chalking violence up to mental illness, rather than white supremacy, for example, is a way to excuse someone from bearing the full responsibility of, say, shooting 9 black people in a black church after writing a manifesto about how much you hate black people.
 This discourse about mental illness depoliticizes actions that are explicitly and proudly political.
 Bringing the question of mental illness into debates about gun control shields white men from bearing the responsibility of their actions while also stigmatizing and pathologizing people with mental illnesses.

 Blaming people with mental illnesses broadly for incidents of gun violence absolves the system of interwoven oppressions in which we all live of responsibility for gun violence.
 It makes gun violence into an individual problem.
 And sure, in some ways, it is.
 An individual person makes the choice to be violent.
 But some violence, even violence perpetrated by individuals, is systemic and structural in nature.
 We don’t define misogyny/toxic masculinity, Islamophobia, cissexism, heterosexism, or racism as mental illnesses, and yet, those systems of oppression create the context for gun violence, whether that’s the murder of black people by police officers or the murder of women by their intimate partners.

-Guns should not be only for people we, as a society, deem worthy of owning them because we do not have an accurate way to determine who can safely own a gun and who cannot.
+Guns should not be reserved for people we, as a society, deem worthy of owning them, because we do not have an accurate way to determine who can safely own a gun and who cannot.
 In fact, we can’t even say that anyone can safely own a gun.
 Guns make it easier for people to commit suicide.
 Guns make it possible for people to accidentally shoot themselves or other people.
 If guns exist, there’s a chance they’ll be used.

 Of course, guns aren’t the root of violence.
-People will and do commit violence without guns.
+People commit violence without guns.
 That’s why anti-gun activism has to be intertwined with other movements for social justice.
 We need to interrogate why we have such high rates of violence in the first place– why do we hurt each other so much and in such predictable ways?
 Why are people of color, women, LGBTQ+ folks, low-income people, and people with disabilities the most likely to experience violence?
 Preventing violence is a multifaceted project.
 Ending gun violence is one face of it.